Didi416/didi416.github.io/_pages/engpage.md

 I have had the chance to participate in many engineering projects over the past few years, some successful, some less so, but I have learnt from all experiences and carry them on in future subjects.

-## Solar Powered Coral Terrarium Design
 [View Project](I2EP){: .btn .btn--primary .btn--large}

-## Mechanical Design Fundamentals Studio 1
+## Mechanical Design Fundamentals Studio 1 - First Mechanical Design Robot

-## Embedded Mechatronic Systems
+## Embedded Mechatronic Systems - MCU and FPGA Experiences

-## Design and Innovation Fundamentals

-## Sensors and Control for Mechatronics Systems
+## Sensors and Control for Mechatronics Systems - First ROS and SLAM Experience

-## Industrial Robotics
+## Industrial Robotics - MATLAB UR3 Programming

-## Programming for Mechatronic Systems
+## Programming for Mechatronic Systems - ROS Interfacing/Programming

-## Embedded Mechatronic Studio
+## Embedded Mechatronic Studio - Electronic and PCB Design

-## Entrepreneurship and Commercialisation

-## Robotics Studio 1
+## Robotics Studio 1 - C++ and ROS Programming, SLAM, Object Detection